IvanSchulz/SolidCP/SolidCP/Sources/SolidCP.EnterpriseServer.Data/Migrations/MySql/README.MigrateSqlServerToMySql.md

 # Create a fresh MySQL database
 - Open MySQL Workbench and create a new schema for the database.
 - Select the schema you've created as default schema.
-- Open SolidCP.EnterpriseServer.sln or SolidCP.WebPortalAndEnterpriseServerCombined.sln in
+- Open FuseCP.EnterpriseServer.sln or FuseCP.WebPortalAndEnterpriseServerCombined.sln in
   VisualStudio.
-- Open the file SolidCP.EnterpriseServer.Data\Migrations\MySql\install.mysql.sql
+- Open the file FuseCP.EnterpriseServer.Data\Migrations\MySql\install.mysql.sql
 - Copy the text of the install.mysql.sql script to the Clipboard, create a new query in MySQL Workbench and paste the copied text.
 - Run the script on the database.
 This schould create the schema and seed data on your MySQL server.

-# Create an ODBC Datasource for your SQL Server SolidCP database
+# Create an ODBC Datasource for your SQL Server FuseCP database
 - Open **Start > Windows Administrative Tools**.
 - Choose the 32-bit or 64-bit ODBC drivers according to your system.
 - A window pops up, click **System DSN** tab **> Add**.